 “I recall the grim atmosphere,” writes Dr Karan Singh, in his autobiography, Heir Apparent, “…we were losing control of the outer areas.”
-When the last prince was watching his empire’s steady fall, his father Hari Singh’s exit had created anarchic setup in Kashmir — perhaps paving way for the larger crisis.
+When the last prince was watching his empire’s steady fall, his father Hari Singh’s exit had created an anarchic setup in Kashmir — perhaps paving way for the larger crisis.

 At Jammu, the mood had long turned murderous.
 On Mohammad Ali Jinnah’s advice, the Jammu Muslims—whose leaders had been languishing in jails since 1946—were exercising caution.
-But when the Sangh goons began butchering Muslims, thousands of them boarded buses to Pakistan at Gomut Jammu.
+But when the Sangh goons began butchering Muslims, thousands of them boarded buses to Pakistan at Gomut in Jammu.

 But instead of Sialkot, the busloads reached Samba, where thousands of Muslims were exterminated.
-Amid this bloodbath, some 5 lakh Muslims fled to newly born nation.
+Amid this bloodbath, some 5 lakh Muslims fled to the newly born nation.

 The carnage changed the regional population and made it a Hindu Majority from a Muslim majority in a matter of seven days.
 After failing to bring them home, years later, the state government passed a Resettlement Bill in 1982 to bring back the Muslim migrants.
-But the move was blocked by Indian Supreme Court.
+But the move was blocked by the Indian Supreme Court.

-Amid Jammu massacre, the last monarch asked for immediate military assistance.
+Amid the Jammu massacre, the last monarch asked for immediate military assistance.
 Before Delhi could send the airlifted army, Baramulla had fallen to the Pakistani Afridis on Oct 26, 1947.

 At Atuna, Mastana Singh takes a tour of his village, pointing to the places, which bore the brunt of 1947.
 The headman sits on the “war memorial” — a gutted mansion, crowded with Sikh refuges on that late Oct 1947 day when the battle began.